 Tactics (in an anti-vegan context):

-We’re not saying that human overpopulation is a non-issue.
-But redirecting a conversation about the high material cost and waste output of animal agriculture to human overpopulation, as people so often do, is a diversion tactic that oversimplifies a complex issue.
+Not that human population growth is a non-issue, but redirecting a conversation about the high material cost and waste output of animal agriculture to human overpopulation, as people so often do, is a diversion tactic that oversimplifies a complex issue.
 And continuing to support animal agriculture while worrying about overpopulation is illogical.

 Human impact on the natural environment = Population x Affluence x Technology